In a 2003 Harvard Business Review article, Fred Reichheld introduced Net Promoter Score® as a new measure of customer loyalty and satisfaction.

 Most customers aren’t aware of how NPS works

-Although Net Promoter Score is well known and widely used by online businesses, the majority of customers don’t know how it works.
+Although Net Promoter Score is well known and widely used by online businesses, the vast majority of customers don’t know how it works.

 A great way to familiarize yourself with how customers will perceive your NPS survey is to walk through the customer journey yourself.